kevinolega/callcentertrainingtips/_posts/2020-04-18-frequently-asked-questions.md

 No, this is my personal site.

-No advertising, no income, no analytics, no tracking, nobody else’s stuff.

 ### I can’t focus.

 Focus is one of the most important habits you can develop.

 The fear of being stuck at low paying jobs had me putting in all my effort to developing my focus.

 I make sure that I get enough sleep.